jobueh/PUDDING/AnalogFlow.md

     * define as DRC clean parametrizable cell
         * cascode length
         * cascode width

+        Took *forever* to figure out how to set the macro generation option in `klayout` to produce a `.lym` file
+        ... and it's still not reliably reproducible.

 * Extend cascode transistor to switched cascoded current source
     * for good matching and low 1/f noise, long and narrow
     * arrangeable in an array by abutment